-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

 - 12) Refer to the above figure.
 If the farmer is producing 4,000 bushels of beans and 38,000 bushels of wheat, then we know the farmer - A) is using resources efficiently. - B) is producing too much wheat. - C) is inefficient because point a is the most efficient point on the curve. - D) must be using more resources than were assumed available in constructing the graph.